-Coon Creek Cronies 4-H Club meets at 6:30 p.m. on the first Thursday at City Hall, Wellsville.
+Coon Creek Cronies 4-H Club meets at 6:30 p.m. on the first Thursday at Grace Lutheran Church, Wellsville.

 Kountry Kids 4-H Club meets at 7 p.m. on the second Sunday at St. Paul's Lutheran Church, Jonesburg.

-Middletown Meddlers 4-H Club meets at 6:30 p.m. on the second Friday at Middletown Community Center.
+Middletown Meddlers 4-H Club meets at 6:30 p.m. on the first Friday at Middletown Community Center.

 Montgomery Progressors 4-H Club meets at 6:30 p.m. on the third Monday at Montgomery City Library.